Drugod/BloomProject/README.md

-This repository belongs to BLOOM TEAM, I have just provided my knowledge into github usage with permission to publish the project here, so we can have also a mutual workflow together (and possibly invite other people to contribute).
+This repository belongs to BLOOM TEAM, and it has been converted as Private repository since 07/12/2019 due to some problems noticed with people sharing the project without our approval.

+Thanks to Ozymandias81 to have provide his knowledge to have this repository open and working as public for several months in order to release the Demo in time for Halloween.

+The old archived repository can be found at *INSERT LINK HERE*

 We have a website for this mod, check it asap: https://www.bloomteam666.com